 Picture

-At the end of the old street you will come to Green Island Airport, which is very small and only services small planes from Daily Air.
-Due to strong winds in the winter, flights can be cancelled with short notice.
+At the end of the old street, you will come to Green Island Airport, which is very small and only services small planes from Daily Air.
+Due to strong winds in the winter, flights can be canceled with short notice.
 There are also few seats available each day, so you may have to book far in advance to get a flight.

 Picture

-Plane coming in to land as seen from the old street.
+The plane is coming into the land as seen from the old street.

 Green Island Lighthouse 綠島燈塔